 Obesity is considered an epidemic in the United States.
 Obesity is when an adult has a BMI of 30 or greater.
 According to the Centers for Disease Control, 39.8% of Americans were obese in 2015-2016, approximately 93 million people.

 There are some groups with higher obesity rates, according to the CDC.
-Men and women with college degrees overall had lower obesity prevalence than those who did not have a higher education.
-Hispanics and non-Hispanic blacks had the highest prevalence of obesity, at 47.0% and 46.8%, respectively.
-The prevalence of obesity was highest among middle-aged adults, ages 40-59 years old, at 37.6%, compared to young adults, ages 18-24, at 18.9%.
+Overall, men and women with college degrees had a lower obesity prevalence than those who did not have a higher education.
+The prevalence of obesity was highest among middle-aged adults, ages 45-54 years old, at 37.6%, compared to young adults, ages 18-24, at 18.9%.
 Additionally, the prevalence of obesity is significantly higher among the non-Hispanic Black population than the non-Hispanic white or Hispanic populations.

 All U.S. states reported obesity rates above 20% in 2019.
 Twelve states reported obesity rates above 35%.
 The Midwest and South had the highest obesity prevalence, with 33.9% and 33.3%, respectively.

 According to the CDC's most recent obesity numbers, the state with the highest obesity rate is Mississippi, with an obesity rate of 40.8%.
 Mississippi also has the shortest life expectancy among all states at 74.5 years.
 West Virginia has the second-highest obesity prevalence at 39.7% and the second-lowest life expectancy of 74.8 years.